Tax on property income in Guatemala

 Non-residents are taxed on their Guatemalan-sourced income.
 Married couples are taxed separately.

 Income earned by non-residents is taxed at a flat rate of 25%.

 Nonresidents can avail of the following personal deductions:

 Rental income earned by nonresidents is taxed at 25%.
 Taxable income is computed by deducting income-generating expenses from the gross rent.
 The deductions must be supported by corresponding legal documentation.

-Capital gains earned by nonresidents from selling Guatemalan property are subject to capital gains tax at a flat rate of 10% as of January 2013.
-The taxable gain is computed by deducting the acquisition costs and improvement costs from the selling price or current market value of the property, whichever is greater.
+Capital gains realized from selling real estate property are subject to capital gains tax at a flat rate of 10% as of January 2013.
+The taxable gain is computed by deducting the acquisition costs and improvement costs from the selling price.

 VAT is levied at a uniform rate of 12% and applies (among others) to the sale or rental of real estate.

 VAT imposed on leasing properties is based on the gross rent plus any financing charge.

 VAT is imposed on sale of newly built immovable properties in Guatemala and the taxable amount is the selling price.

 Income and capital gains earned by companies may be taxed in two separate ways: under the general regime and under the optional regime.